-Our emergent literacy curriculum emphasizes the on-going development of skills in reading and writing and stresses participation in literacy activities that are meaningful and functional for the students’ point of view.
+Our preparatory reading and writing workshop curriculum is an emergent literacy approach that emphasizes the ongoing development of skills in reading and writing and stresses participation in literacy activities that are meaningful and functional for the students’ point of view.

-- Reading and writing are modeled and shared through charts, stories, songs, and poetry.
+- Reading and writing is modeled and shared through charts, stories, songs, and poetry.

 - Teachers encourage and support student writing by creating many opportunities to draw, copy, and dictate stories.